--Public debts are loans taken by the government.

--Loans are availed from within and outside the country.

--The debt that the government buys from within the country is known as internal debt.

--The debt that the government buys from outside the country is known as External debt.
+- -Public debts are loans taken by the government. - -Loans are availed from within and outside the country. - -The debt that the government buys from within the country is known as internal debt. - -The debt that the government buys from outside the country is known as External debt.

-Internal debt

--Internal debts are the loans availed by the government from individuals and institutions within the country.

-External debt

--External debts are the loans availed from foreign governments and international institutions.